Maryland

 Population: ~81,000

-A major business and entertainment hub just north of Washington D.C.
+A major business and entertainment hub located just north of the Washington D.C. border, known for its vibrant international food scene and major media headquarters.

 5